DustinWehr/disjoint-intervals-set-python/README.md

+# Todo

+- Mypy
+- Optimal `get_intersecting`
+- Remove sortedlist implementation?

+## Done

+- Look into CPython's `bisect` for `blist`; didn't look at the C code.
+See commit 21ba8e56 for approach taken.
+- Rename `DisjointIntervalsFast`, make it an ABC, and give list and blist implementations their own classes.

 # Note to any seekers of jobs at K*****

 This repo grew out of my solution to a coding challenge I did while interviewing for a job at K*****.
 If you are looking